Researchers, research managers, and businesses can now find funding opportunities quickly and easily

 What we did

-We worked with UKRI on the alpha and beta phases of this project.
+We worked with UKRI on the alpha and beta phases of this project, identifying the following goals to help shape the development of the service:

-• improve the experience of finding funding
+- improve the experience of finding funding

-• provide UKRI teams with the skills, tools, and capacity to transition the legacy council websites onto one website
+- provide UKRI teams with the skills, tools, and capacity to transition the legacy council websites onto one website

-• create high value content that meets user needs and is consistent across councils
+- create high value content that meets user needs and is consistent across councils

-• create one web presence for UKRI and the councils
+- create one web presence for UKRI and the councils

-• successfully transition ukri.org onto the new site
+- successfully transition ukri.org onto the new site

 Funding

 In alpha, we mapped the user journeys of researchers to understand problems with the current websites.
 We also identified ways we could improve the experience for those applying for funding.
-We designed a funding finder prototype based on our user research findings and iterated this during beta to make sure it met user needs.
+We designed a funding finder prototype based on our user research findings and iterated this during beta to make sure it met people’s needs.

 Content design and strategy

 We teamed up with Content Design London to draft a content strategy.
 The UKRI web team publishes web content from across the councils, everything from blog posts to funding guidance and policy documents.
-The team needs a robust content strategy to allow them to both accept and reject new content.
+The team needed a robust content strategy to allow them to both accept and reject new content.

 Content Design London held 2 workshops to draft a content proposition.
 In beta this was iterated and formed the starting point for new content workflows.

+In alpha, we created content transition plans, reviewing content by theme and what users needed from the website.
+From here we made decisions about whether to redesign content, keep it as it is or archive it.
 We used Google Analytics data and user research to make our decisions.
 In beta, we turned these content transition plans into a backlog of work for the content designers to begin work on, prioritising the high value content first.

 Councils